-How we’re looking for opportunities to improve fuel efficiency and accelerate the development of sustainable aviation fuels to reduce our emissions.
+We’re always looking for opportunities to improve both fuel efficiency and invest in new technology to reduce our emissions.